This plant may be available to buy

 Note how the fronds, which can be 20 feet long, are held high and very upright versus the common palm frond habit of drooping or an umbrella look.
 It is this stately "high" look that appeals to many

-There are a number of named varieties for sale:
+There are a number of popular named varieties:

 • dactylifera - Edible Date Palm